A numerical method for oscillatory integrals with coalescing saddle points: The numerical method

 \subsection{Uniform asymptotic expansion of oscillatory integrals}

-Uniform asymptotic expansions for oscillatory integrals with coalescing saddle points are usually formulated in terms of the Airy function and its derivative \cite{bleistein1975asymptotic,olver1974specialfunctions}.
+Uniform a\-symp\-totic expansions for oscillatory integrals with coalescing saddle points are usually formulated in terms of the Airy function and its derivative \cite{bleistein1975asymptotic,olver1974specialfunctions}.
 The uniform expansion is not unique and variations are possible, but one statement is:

 Here, the coefficients $a_j$ are determined by $f,c$ and $\omega$ in a complicated way as follows.
 First, the function $f$ is written in the form $f(x) = (x^2-c) f_1(x) + f_2(x)$.
 Next, integration by parts is performed for the first term in this sum (note that $(x^2-c) = g'(x,c)$).
 This results in an Airy function and a new integral along $\Gamma$, after which the process is repeated recursively.